 Fig. 38 - Starting the Engine

 - 1. Choke Control Knob

 - 2. Throttle Control Lever

 - 3. Ignition Switch

-- 3. Turn the ignition key switch fully clockwise to engage the starter.
+- 3. Turn the ignition key to RUN, then turn fully clockwise to START to engage the starter.
 Release the key when the engine starts.

-- 4. Leave the engine operating at low throttle for a few minutes to allow it to warm up.
-Gradually push the choke control knob in as the engine warms.